 Northmost Municipality

 If you want to visit the northmost municipality of the Czech Republic, look up the village called Lobendava in the Děčín district.
+It’s a village 4.328 km from the North Pole and with about 300 inhabitants.
 If you look at the map of the Czech Republic, you’ll notice two camel-like humps in the north.
 They’re called hooks and the first one – Šluknov Hook (Šluknovský výběžek) – is where you can find Lobendava.
 Although it is a small village, there are a few things to see, most of them of religious-historical character.
 You can also discover the beautiful nature of the north, for example, on the nearby mountain Buková Hora – 512 m ASL – which separates this part of the Czech Republic from Germany.

 GPS: 51°1′10″N, 14°18′52″E